chonghua-1983/HCLOT/README.md

 <br>
 Description: This is an implement of HCLOT algorithm on microbe-drug data. <br><br>
 Requirements: Running environment：python 3.11 or later.  <br>
-              numpy: 1.26.2, pandas: 2.0.0, torch: 2.1.1, tqdm: 4.66.1, scikit-learn: 1.5.1. <br>
+              numpy: 1.26.2, pandas: 2.0.0, torch: 2.1.1, tqdm: 4.66.1, scikit-learn: 1.5.1. <br><br>

 Dataset: Two public microbe-drug datasets were used in this work.
 One is MDAD, the other is aBiofilm data.
-These two datasets are publicly availabe from the directory "datasets/MDAD" and "datasets/aBiofilm".
+These two datasets are publicly availabe from the directory "datasets/MDAD" and "datasets/aBiofilm".<br><br>

 HCLOT includes the main functions below:  <br>
 "args.py": Parameters setting in the model.  <br>